 Blueshift offers a variety of tools to manage your Account.
 To access Account Settings, click the hamburger menu next to your user name and then click Account Settings.

 NoteEvery message (except for transactional campaigns) counts towards the user.

 Campaign activity exports are currently offered on Email, SMS, Push, and In-App.

 Whitelabeling adds a CNAME record for a subdomain that you choose, which masks click and open-tracking links to your domain, rather than a Blueshift domain.
 This increases deliverability, builds trust, and strengthens your brand in your emails.

 Link white labeling is supported at the account level (for all adapters) and at an individual adapter level (which works for email only).

 In the Mobile Settings section of the Other Settings tab, you can provide contents of the AASA file and applinks file if you plan on using Blueshift's deep links.
 For more information, see Blueshift's deep links for Android and Blueshift's deep links for iOS on our developer portal.

 A global inclusion segment has the following characteristics:

-- There can only be one per account
+- There can only be one per account.

-- The segment logic is limited to user attributes
+- The segment logic is limited to user attributes.

-- A user must match the global inclusion segment in order to match any other segment
+- A user must match the global inclusion segment in order to match any other segment.

 Here's an example of a global inclusion segment that restricts its account to only have access to users who have a last_location_country attribute equal to "USA".
 Users that do not belong to this Global Inclusion Segment will not be messaged on any channel.

 At the time of creating or editing the segment, we provide an option to view the number of users in a segment if the global inclusion segment is not applied.